+Emerald Lace Japanese Maple Acer palmatum 'Emerald Lace'

+Hardiness Zone: 5

+Other Names: Laceleaf Japanese Maple, Threadleaf

+Japanese Maple

+Group/Class: Dissectum

+Description:

+A phenomenal small landscape tree with finely dissected, bright green leaves with red petioles; stunning burgundy-red fall color; fine texture and rich fall colors make this a stunning accent for small home landscapes

 Ornamental Features

-Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+Emerald Lace Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
 It features subtle corymbs of red flowers rising above the foliage in mid spring before the leaves.
-It has dark green deciduous foliage.
-The lobed palmate leaves turn outstanding shades of yellow, red and deep purple in the fall.
+It has attractive light green deciduous foliage.
+The deeply cut ferny palmate leaves are highly ornamental and turn outstanding shades of red and burgundy in the fall.
 The rough gray bark and red branches add an interesting dimension to the landscape.

 Landscape Attributes

-Japanese Maple is a deciduous tree with a more or less rounded form.
-Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
+Emerald Lace Japanese Maple is a deciduous tree with a more or less rounded form.
+It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.